-Precast skeletal structures are designed either as unbraced structures, up to three or four stories in height, where the stability is provided by frame action of the beams, columns and floor slabs, or as fully braced structures, up to 15 to 20 stories in height, where the stability is provided by shear walls, or columns (Elliott et al. 1998).
+unbraced structures, up to three or four stories in height, where the stability is provided by frame action of the beams, columns and floor slabs, or as fully braced structures, up to 15 to 20 stories in height, where the stability is provided by shear walls, or columns (Elliott et al. 1998).

-In both situations the behaviour of the frame in resisting gravity and horizontal load (earthquake or wind) is influenced greatly by the strength, stiffness and ductility of the connections.
-The stability of an unbraced structure relies entirely on the foundation moment and shear connection because the frame connections at floor levels are currently designed as pinned.
-In reality, these connections do not behave as pins and therefore the distribution of moments and forces in the frame is not accurately represented in design.
+In both cases, the behaviour of the frame in resisting gravity and horizontal load (earthquake or wind) is influenced greatly by the strength, stiffness and ductility of the connections.
+The stability of an unbraced structure relies entirely on the foundation moment and shear connection because the frame connections at floor levels are at present designed as pinned.
+In reality, these connections do not behave as pins and therefore the distribution of moments and forces in the frame is not correctly represented in design.

-It is therefore important to study the behaviour of these connections together with the effect they have on the overall structure.
-This experimental work mainly concentrates on the flexural behaviour of beam-to-column connections in the internal, double sided two-way connections, shown schematically in Fig. 1, beam-tocolumn joints with and without precast concrete hollow core floor slabs and tie steel.
+It is therefore vital to study the behaviour of these connections together with the effect they have on the overall structure.
+This experimental work mainly concentrates on the flexural behaviour of beam-to-column connections in the internal, double sided two-way connections, shown schematically in Fig. 1, beam-to-column joints with precast concrete hollow core floor slabs and tie steel.

-The term "connection" refers to major structural connections between precast components, e.g., welded plate connection.
-The "joint" includes the connection and where appropriate in-situ concrete, e.g., beam-to-column joint.
-It is the zone between different adjacent units of a structure.
+The term "connection" refers to major structural connections between precast components, e.g. billet bolted connection.
+The "joint" includes the connection and where appropriate in-situ concrete, e.g. beam-to-column joint.
+It is the zone between the end of the beam and the face of the column.

-The stated objectives of the precast concrete programme are to extend the test data available, to use computational techniques to extrapolate the data to a full range of geometries and loading conditions, and to standardise the resulting stiffness measurements in the form of momentrotation curves for inclusion by design consultants in general frame analysis programmes.
+The stated objectives of the precast concrete programme are to extend the test data available, to use computational techniques to extrapolate the data to a full range of geometries and loading conditions, and to standardise the resulting stiffness measurements in the form of moment-relative rotation curves for inclusion by design consultants in general frame analysis programmes.

-The behaviour of a connection can be properly assessed by experimental testing (Loo and Yao 1995).
-In terms of codes of practices, ACI 318 (2014), BS 8110 (1985) and EC2 (Eurocode 2 2004) do not facilitate an innovation in precast concrete beam-to-column connections even though the design and analysis of precast structures are significantly affected by their behaviour.
+The behaviour of a connection is properly assessed by experimental testing (Loo and Yao 1995).
+In terms of codes of practices, ACI 318 (2014), BS 8110 (1985) and EC2 (2004) do not facilitate an innovation in precast concrete beam-to-column connections even though the design and analysis of precast structures are significantly affected by their behaviour.